25 March 2026

 • High-performance computing and scientific applications

-macOS maintains its position in creative industries, while Linux is growing in technical and development-oriented environments.
-This specialization leads many companies to pursue hybrid approaches where different operating systems are used depending on the use case.
+macOS® maintains its position in creative industries, while Linux grows in technical and development-oriented environments.
+This specialization leads many companies to pursue hybrid approaches, deploying different operating systems depending on the use case.

-The trend is clear: Linux is gaining market share wherever technical flexibility, cost-efficiency, and adaptability are crucial.
-Linux & Open Source technologies are thus becoming a strategic advantage for forward-looking companies.
+The trend shows: Linux gains market share wherever technical flexibility, cost efficiency, and adaptability are relevant.
+Linux & Open Source technologies thus become a strategic option for forward-thinking companies.

 Which factors will influence Linux growth until 2026?

-Linux growth until 2026 will be driven primarily by cloud computing, containerization, and digital transformation.
-These technology trends are increasing the demand for flexible, cost-effective, and secure operating systems, making Linux & Open Source solutions increasingly attractive.
+Linux growth through 2026 will be primarily driven by cloud computing, containerization, and digital transformation.
+These technology trends increase demand for flexible, cost-effective, and secure operating systems, making Linux & Open Source solutions increasingly relevant.

-Cloud computing remains the most important growth driver.
+Cloud computing remains a key growth driver.
 Since most cloud infrastructures are based on Linux, Linux usage automatically increases with cloud adoption.
-Companies moving their workloads to the cloud inevitably come into contact with Linux systems.
+Companies migrating their workloads to the cloud inevitably encounter Linux systems.

-Container technologies such as Docker and Kubernetes, which primarily run on Linux, are revolutionizing the way applications are developed and deployed.
+Container technologies such as Docker® and Kubernetes® or virtualization with, for example, Proxmox®, which primarily run on Linux, are changing how applications are developed and deployed.
 These technologies enable companies to scale and manage applications more efficiently.

 Other decisive factors include:

-• Internet of Things (IoT) – Linux runs on most IoT devices due to its adaptability
+• Internet of Things (IoT) – Linux runs on many IoT devices due to its adaptability

 • Cost savings – no license fees and reduced hardware requirements